CPS 721: An Introduction

 to a lecture and volunteer to answer instructor's questions during the class-time.

-They might be asked to participate in unannounced polls or quizzes.
+The students might be asked to participate in unannounced polls or quizzes.

-devices in class.
-You can keep your laptop or tablet open only if you use
+You can keep your laptop or tablet open only if you use it to take notes in class.

 -